• Home

 How to Deal With Too Many Cards?

-If you have too many cards or have ones you no longer use, you might think of closing some of those accounts, like closing your account at TD Ameritrade, it is vital to think twice before you do such a thing.
+If you have too many cards or have ones you no longer use, you might think of closing some of those accounts, this is because closing credit card accounts can negatively impact your credit score.

 Closing credit card accounts can shorten your credit history.
 It will also reduce your available credit, affecting your debt-to-credit ratio if you have existing balances.